anushya2000/shiny/README.md

 2. It has 5 pages
 3. It is hosted on github or Rpubs
 4. It contains some embedded R code that gets run when slidifying the document

+For details about the app, check the pitch presentation file.